Threads...

 Michael, Sage, Boomer and Sara

 Sara grew up riding fence and herding cattle on a ranch in eastern Wyoming.
-She studies dressage on her warmblood, Volante, and is starting her Andelusian/Thoroughbred, Navalito.
-With over twenty five years of experience as a Shiatsu massage therapist for riders and horses, Sara brings to this work an understanding of anatomy, body mechanics, physiology and principles of movement that enable her to put the body/mind connection into concrete and practical terms.
+She studies horsemanship and dressage on her mustang, Eliseo.
+With over thirty years of experience as a Shiatsu massage therapist for riders and horses, Sara brings to this work an understanding of anatomy, body mechanics, physiology and principles of movement that enable her to put the body/mind connection into concrete and practical terms.

 The approach...